 What is mortgage debt forgiveness?

 Mortgage debt forgiveness occurs when a mortgage lender cancels or forgives some or all of a borrower’s debt.
-This happens as the result of principal forgiveness on a mortgage loan, a foreclosure, a short sale, or a deed-in-lieu of foreclosure.
+This happens due to principal forgiveness on a mortgage loan, a foreclosure, a short sale, or a deed-in-lieu of foreclosure.

 For example, let’s say you purchased a home and ended up defaulting on your mortgage.
-To recover the loss, the lender sold your home — but the foreclosure sale price was lower than the initial balance of the loan.
+The lender sold your home to recover the loss, but the foreclosure sale price was lower than the initial balance of the loan.
 The difference left over is a deficiency for the lender.